near-ndc/i-am-human/contracts/registry/README.md

   Classical example will registering an action (for poll participation), only when a user is a human.
   Instead of `Poll --is_human--> Registry -> Poll`, we can simplify and do `Registry.is_human_call --> Poll`.

-  See the function documentation for more details and [integration test](https://github.com/near-ndc/i-am-human/blob/780e8cf8326fd0a7976c48afbbafd4553cc7b639/contracts/human_checker/tests/workspaces.rs#L131) for usage.
+  See the function documentation for more details and [integration test](https://github.com/near-ndc/i-am-human/blob/780e8cf8326fd0a7976c48afbbafd4553cc7b639/contracts/human_checker/tests/workspaces.rs#L131) for usage.o

 - `sbt_burn(issuer: AccountId, tokens: Vec<TokenId>, memo: Option<String>)` - every holder can burn some of his tokens.

 - `sbt_burn_all()` - method to burn all caller tokens (from all issuers).
 To efficiently burn all tokens, the method must be called repeatedly until true is returned.

+### Admin functions

+- `admin_flag_accounts(flag: AccountFlag, accounts: Vec<AccountId>, memo: String)` - sets a flag for every account in the `accounts` list, overwriting if needed.
+Must be called by an authorized flagger.
+- `admin_flag_accounts(flag: AccountFlag, accounts: Vec<AccountId>, memo: String)` - removes a flag for every account in the `accounts` list, overwriting if needed.
+Must be called by an authorized flagger.
+- `admin_add_sbt_issuer(issuer: AccountId)` - authorizes new issuer to issue SBTs.

 ## Soul transfer